Max Butler: FBI investigation, guilty plea, and sentencing

 In the spring of 1998, Butler installed a backdoor onto American federal government websites while trying to fix a security hole in the BIND server daemon.
 However, an investigator with the United States Air Force found Butler via pop-up notifications.
 He hired attorney Jennifer Granick for legal representation after hearing Granick speak at DEF CON.
 On 25 September 2000, Butler pleaded guilty to gaining unauthorized access to Defense Department computers.
 Starting in May 2001, Butler served an 18-month federal prison sentence handed down by US District Judge James Ware.

 After his release from prison in 2003 on supervised release, Butler exploited Wi-Fi technology to commit cyberattacks anonymously along with Chris Aragon from San Francisco.
-He advanced to programming malware, such as allowing the Bifrost trojan horse to evade virus scanner programs and exploited the HTML Application feature of Internet Explorer to steal American Express credit card information.
+He advanced to programming malware, such as allowing the Bifrost Trojan horse to evade virus scanner programs and exploited the HTML Application feature of Internet Explorer to steal American Express credit card information.
 Butler also targeted Citibank by using a Trojan horse towards a credit card identity thief and began distributing PINs to Aragon, who would have others withdraw the maximum daily amount of cash from ATMs until the compromised account was empty.

 Arrested in 2007, Butler was accused of operating CardersMarket, a forum where cyber criminals bought and sold sensitive data such as credit card numbers.
-After pleading guilty to two counts of wire fraud, stealing nearly 2 million credit card numbers, which were used for $86 million in fraudulent purchases, Butler was sentenced to 13 years in prison, which was the longest sentence ever given for hacking charges in the United States of America at the time.
-After prison, Butler will also face 5 years of supervised release and is ordered to pay $27.5 million in restitution to his victims.
+After pleading guilty to two counts of wire fraud, stealing nearly 2 million credit card numbers, which were used for $86 million in fraudulent purchases, Butler was sentenced to 13-years in prison, which was the longest sentence ever given for hacking charges in the United States of America at the time.
+After prison, Butler will face 5 years of supervised release and is ordered to pay $27.5 million in restitution to his victims.

+Aftermath

+In 2018 Butler was charged with running a drone-smuggling ring from jail.
+The indictment states that in October 2014, he obtained an illicit cell phone and allegedly used it to obtain stolen debit card numbers from the internet, through which he stole money that he paid out to fellow inmates.

+Prosecutors say that a former cellmate named Jason Dane Tidwell stayed in touch with Butler via an encrypted messaging app and that, in the spring of 2016, Butler allegedly told Tidwell to buy a remotely piloted drone with some of the debit card scam proceeds to deliver contraband by airdrop.
+An inmate informed on the scheme, but guards never managed to find the contraband.
+One inmate, Phillip Tyler Hammons, confessed to retrieving airdrops, and he fingered Butler as the mastermind behind the plan.
+Butler claims that it was Hammons who behind the whole scheme.

-Butler was released from FCI Victorville Medium 2 on April 14, 2021.
+Butler was released from FCI Victorville Medium 2 on 14 April 2021.

 Butler's story was featured in an episode of the CNBC television program American Greed in 2010.